SalesforceCommerceCloud/raml-toolkit/.github/CONTRIBUTING.md

 ## Adding core functionality

-When core functionality is changes or added (changes to any non-test javascript files) All existing tests must pass and new tests must be added to maintain the minimum 80% tests coverage we have configured.
+When core functionality changes or is added (changes to any non-test javascript files), all existing tests must pass and new tests must be added to maintain the minimum 80% tests coverage we have configured.
 PRs against core functionality must include someone from the CC Steel Arc team.

 ## Review process